yasin-sorkar47/js-loop-tasks/for.md

 ### Task-1

-<p>I will invest at least 6 hrs every single day for next 60 days!" this message 60 times.
+<p>"I will invest at least 6 hrs every single day for next 60 days!" this message 60 times.
 So display this.</p>

 ### Task-2